 Apart from Olive oil, the essential oils extracted from plants are also badass preservatives that fight against harmful bacteria and mold.
 They have been availed for a long time in medicine and cosmetics (2).

 Healthy Feta Cheese Alternatives

 Feta cheese is out of stock all of a sudden!
-Please do not rush to skip your favorite recipe but find the best alternatives to replace it instead.
+Please do not rush to skip your favorite recipe but find these best crumbly alternatives to replace the feta cheese instead.
 From salads, pasta to pizzas, they still can make your dishes appetizing as usual.

 Queso fresco is one of the most favorable cheeses to have for sure.
 It’s known as a rival of goat cheese and ricotta and the closest to feta in texture and taste.
 Queso is tender and crumbly as feta, making itself the best substitute on this list.